Air Advocacy

 Our mission is to ensure regulations keep pace with innovation—promoting U.S. and allied leadership and competitiveness in the air domain.

-The AAC brings together a broad coalition of stakeholders, including UAS operators, manufacturers, software developers, AAM companies, and defense contractors, united in speaking with one voice to shape the future of uncrewed flight.
+The AAC brings together a broad coalition of stakeholders, including UAS operators, UAS manufacturers, software companies, defense contractors, Counter-UAS (cUAS) companies, AAM companies, Drone as First Responder (DFR) companies, public safety experts, and much more, united in speaking with one voice to shape the future of uncrewed flight.

 Reach out to Max Rosen mrosen@auvsi.org to get involved.